-FLT330 - ADVANCED AERONAUTICS
+FLT330 - ADVANCED AERONAUTICS - 3 credits

 This course covers federal regulations and operations pertaining to the duties of a commercial pilot.
 Principles of advanced flight maneuvers and procedures required to meet Federal Aviation Administration (FAA) standards are included.
 Preparation for FAA commercial pilot written exam is included.
 A grade of "C" or better is required to pass this course.
-As a requirement for this course, the FAA Commercial Pilot written exam must be successfully passed.
-This written exam is also required before one applies to take the FAA practical exam.
-Prerequisite: A grade of C or better in FLT120 and passing the FAA Instrument Rating Airplane knowledge exam.
+The FAA Commercial Pilot written exam must be successfully passed before applying to take the FAA practical exam.
+The Flight Instructor will evaluate student knowledge during the flight phase and authorize the student to take the written exam.
+Prerequisite: FLT120.